monmima/php-tutorial-by-brad-traversy/README.md

 # php-tutorial-by-brad-traversy

-Tutorial by Brad Traversy telling you the basics of PHP
+Tutorial by Brad Traversy telling you the basics of PHP.

+Now at 00:00 in part 11 of the tutorial.

+## Running this project

+<p>To run the main index.php page, start Xampp and then type "localhost/php-tutorial-by-brad-traversy" in the adress bar of your browser.</p>

 ## Linux Mint and VS Code